Pediatric nurse practitioner

-A pediatric nurse practitioner (PNP) is a nurse practitioner who specializes in care for newborns, infants, toddlers, pre-schoolers, school-aged children, adolescents, and young adults.
+A pediatric nurse practitioner (PNP) is a nurse practitioner who specializes in care for newborns, infants, toddlers, preschoolers, school-aged children, adolescents, and young adults.
 Nurse practitioners have an in-depth knowledge and experience in pediatric healthcare including well childcare, and prevention/management of common pediatric acute illnesses and chronic conditions.
-This care is provided to support optimal health of children within the context of their family, community, and environmental setting.
-In order to be a pediatric nurse practitioner one must be compassionate, resourceful, good at communicating and have good attention to detail.
-In the past couple decades, the job of a nurse practitioner has nearly doubled in the United States.
-Pediatric nurse practitioner numbers have stayed relatively the same.
-It is expected that the demand for the PNPs will start to increase in our society.
-This demand comes from children with chronic illnesses which are surviving and having diseases.
-PNPs are mostly taking over offices over the physicians, but still work side by side.
+This care is provided to support optimal health of children within their community.
+In order to be a pediatric nurse practitioner, one must be compassionate, resourceful, good at communicating and have good attention to detail.

 Education

-Becoming a pediatric nurse practitioner can take anywhere from 7–10 years depending on the route taken.
-First one must earn a Bachelor of Science in Nursing (BSN) by attending a four-year bachelor's degree program at an accredited college or university, majoring in nursing.
-After completing their BSN they must take the National Council Licensure Examination or NCLEX to obtain their registered nurse (RN) license.
-After completing and passing the NCLEX they must gain experience in the nursing field, preferably in pediatrics.
+Becoming a pediatric nurse practitioner can take anywhere from 7–10 years, depending on the route taken.
+First, one must earn a Bachelor of Science in Nursing (BSN) by attending a four-year bachelor's degree program at an accredited college or university, majoring in nursing.
+After completing their BSN, they must take the National Council Licensure Examination (NCLEX) to obtain their registered nurse (RN) license.
+After completing and passing the NCLEX, they must gain experience in the nursing field, preferably in pediatrics.
 Recommended experience is anywhere from 1–3 years.
 Then, they must apply and be accepted to a nurse practitioner program that specializes in pediatrics.
-They can either earn a Master of Science in Nursing (MSN), a two-year program or a Doctor of Nursing Practice (DNP), which is a three-year program.
-Both programs qualify one to become a nurse practitioner but salary can increase with degree level.
-Most programs require a BSN, two years of RN experience with at least one year being in pediatrics, and a minimum GPA of 3.0.
-Finally, in order to become a pediatric nurse practitioner they must pass a certification exam offered by the Pediatric Nursing Certification Board.
-The PNPs passing rate of exams are increasing and should continue to keep increases over the years.
-Master's programs are starting to grow each year.
-Starting to expand the enrollment amount into programs because it leads to a larger student population which in the end would result of more having the chance to enter the workforce.
-This is also due to students being able to be engaged the entire time of classes and the clinicals, so the time is decreased to get PNP degree.4.9% of NP graduates wants to specialize in pediatrics.
+They can either earn a Master of Science in Nursing (MSN), a two-year program, or a Doctor of Nursing Practice (DNP), which is a three-year program.
+Both programs qualify one to become a nurse practitioner, but salaries can increase with degree level.
+Most programs require a BSN, two years of RN experience, with at least one year being in pediatrics, and a minimum GPA of 3.0.
+Finally, in order to become a pediatric nurse practitioner, they must pass a certification exam offered by the Pediatric Nursing Certification Board.
+Many specialty careers are options are available in Neo natal, family practice and hospitals.